×

 When we asked people living in La Libertad what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in La Libertad is generally quite pleasant.
 The city is known for its beautiful beaches, friendly locals, and low cost of living.
 Expats and digital nomads can find a variety of activities to enjoy, from surfing and swimming to exploring the nearby Mayan ruins.
 The city also offers a variety of restaurants, cafes, and bars, making it easy to find a place to socialize and meet new people.
-Additionally, the city is well-connected with the rest of the country, making it easy to explore the rest of El Salvador," wrote one member in La Libertad.
+Additionally, the city is well-connected with the rest of the country, making it easy to explore the rest of El Salvador," said one expat in La Libertad.

 Learn MoreGet Quote